Where Mountain Lions Roam

 245 Bear Creek Road, Colorado Springs, CO 80906

 Black bears, deer, elk and moose do not overgraze the area around this spring because mountain lions keep them moving.
 The area stays lush and green all summer long as a result.
-This is an excellent example of the value of a keystone species, in this case, mountain lions.
+This is an excellent example of the value of mountain lions as a keystone species.

 MEET YOUR HOST - DAVID NEILS